-Most for-profit companies have no interest in investigating cancers with unmet needs because of the particular work field, small patient populations and low commercial benefit.
+Most for-profit companies have little or no interest in investigating cancers with unmet needs because of the particular work field, small patient populations and low commercial benefit.
 The Anticancer Fund grants extra support for clinical trials researching cancers with unmet needs.

 The story of KickCancer

 A beautiful example of tackling cancers with unmet needs is the story of KickCancer.